jesuscollegemusicsociety/jesuscollegemusicsociety.github.io/README.md

 ### Adding scripts

 All scripts can be found in `jcms_site / static / src / js`.
-Read a JS tutorial before changing these.If you add a new file, make sure it is added to `assets.yml` (at the project root) or it won't be included.
+Read a JS tutorial before changing these.
+If you add a new file, make sure it is added to `assets.yml` (at the project root) or it won't be included.